- Telephone and online counselling

-Online, email and telephone counselling offer individuals the same level of support and confidentiality as that of meeting face to face with a qualified counsellor or psychotherapist.
-It can also offer suitable solutions to some of the difficulties associated with receiving treatment in a traditional therapeutic setting, such as:
+Online, email and telephone counselling offers individuals the same level of support and confidentiality as meeting face to face with a qualified counsellor or therapist.
+It can also offer suitable solutions to some of the difficulties associated with receiving treatment in a traditional therapeutic setting.

-Accessibility - Counselling slots can become full.
-This is especially true for appointments that are in high demand, such as those in the evening and late at night.
+Accessibility - Counselling slots can become booked very quickly.
+This is especially true for appointments that are in high demand, such as those in the evening and at weekends.
 Online and telephone counsellors however may be able to offer a higher level of flexibility - therefore reducing the waiting time for treatment and making it more accessible.

 Affordability - Reduced overheads, like not having to rent a private counselling space, may mean that some counsellors are able to offer online, email or telephone counselling at a reduced rate.

-Anonymity - If you are concerned about the stigma attached to mental health problems or you are worried that someone may find you are having treatment, online and telephone counselling services offer the client a higher level of privacy, as well as giving the option to remain anonymous.
+Anonymity - If you are concerned about the stigma attached to mental health problems, or you are worried that someone may find out you are having treatment, online services offer you a higher level of privacy, as well as in some cases, giving the option to remain anonymous.